Big-Life-Lab/PHES-ODM-sharing/tech-spec.md

     output file directory, defaults to the current directory

+- `-d`, `--dry-run`, `--debug`:

+    only output the intermediary debug information describing what would happen, and don't create any output files.

 One or multiple sharable output files will be created in the chosen output directory according to the chosen output format and organization(s).
 Each output file will have the input filename followed by a postfix with the org name (and table name if CSV).

+(Debug) information about the operation will be printed to STDOUT, as well as written to a `debug.txt` file in the same directory.

 **Examples**